AdobeDocs/indesign-api-docs/README.md

 As shown in the [skeleton request](#accessing-apis) above, there are three main parts of the body of the request.
 These parts and their significance can be understood from the information below:

 1. "assets": This part is where the caller can specify input assets for the request to be processed successfully.
 More information can be found [below](#providing-input-assets).
 2. "outputs": The caller can specify the locations where the output assets can be uploaded to.
 More details can be found [below](#providing-output-assets).
-In absence of this, the outputs assets will be stored in a temporary repository and a pre-signed url will be shared for those assets which will be valid for sometime.
+In absence of this, the outputs assets will be stored in a temporary repository and a pre-signed url will be shared for those assets which will be valid for 24hrs.
 3. "params": This part is where the caller can specify information regarding what to do of the input assets.

 Please refer to [API documentation](https://adobedocs.github.io/indesign-api-docs/) for more details.